What did the Queen wear for her coronation, 70 years ago?

 The Imperial State Crown

-After the ceremony, and officially declared Queen, Her Majesty entered St Edward's chapel to swap crowns and change into the robe of purple velvet for the final procession.
+After the ceremony, and officially declared Queen, Elizabeth entered St Edward's Chapel to swap crowns and change into the robe of purple velvet for the final procession.

 The final crown, the Imperial State Crown, was made for the coronation of King George VI in 1937, and is made of pure gold and set with 2,868 diamonds, 17 sapphires, 11 emeralds, 269 pearls, and four rubies.